 I hail from a small country town in Far North Queensland, Australia.
-My hometown is known for dairy farming, with a population of around 1,500 people – it’s one of those places where everyone knows everyone, and even if they don’t, they’ll say g’day to you anyway!
-I had a very ‘outdoorsy’ upbringing with my siblings and friends.
-My best childhood memories are things like climbing trees, floating down the river on tyre tubes, riding our bikes up the road, mowing the yard with the ride-on mower, having sleepovers and playing with the dogs.
+My hometown is known for dairy farming and has a population of around 2,000 people.
+It’s one of those places where everyone knows everyone, and even if they don’t, they’ll say g’day to you anyway!
+I had a very outdoorsy upbringing with my siblings and friends.
+I have lots of fond memories of climbing trees, floating down the river on tyre tubes, riding our bikes up the road, mowing the yard with the ride-on mower, having sleepovers and playing with the dogs.
 The simple life!
 But even as a child, I dreamed of exploring the world.
-I wanted to visit everywhere from the French countryside, to Macchu Picchu, to New York City!
+I wanted to visit everywhere from the French countryside, to Machu Picchu, to New York City.

-Although my mum is Japanese, I didn’t have much of a connection with Japan when I was a child.
-The first time I really developed an interest in this country was on a school study trip in 2004 in my final year of high school.
-I remember being fascinated by so many things – riding the bullet train past Mt Fuji, drinking ‘pure’ water from the ancient Kiyomizu Temple in Kyoto, the massage chairs in Akihabara, taking purikura with my new Japanese friends, watching a 4D movie at Universal Studios in Osaka, and lots more!
+Although my mum is Japanese, I didn’t have much of a connection with Japan when I was young.
+The first time I really developed an interest in this country was on a high school study trip in 2004.
+I remember being fascinated by so many things – riding the bullet train past Mt Fuji, drinking ‘pure’ water from the ancient Kiyomizu Temple in Kyoto, the massage chairs in Akihabara, taking purikura with my new Japanese friends, watching a 4D movie at Universal Studios in Osaka and lots more!
 After that trip, I went back to Japan three times on short trips.
-I was so captivated by everything that I wanted to experience everyday life there one day – the ultimate goal was to live in Tokyo!
+I was so captivated by everything that I wanted to experience everyday life there one day – the ultimate goal was to live in Tokyo.

 [Blog start: February 2013]